Reaching out into the world

 Prayer Points

-UCCF – Anilka Huibers
+UCCF – Anika Huibers

 Anika is working with Sussex and Brighton Christian Unions as a Staff Worker to equip and encourage the students to share their faith with their friends and peers at university.
 She loves the work that God has called her to do and is always excited to see what he will do next.